How to set up an entry approval workflow in Gravity Forms (2 simple methods)

-Use cases for form entry approval
+Common use cases for entry approval workflows

-Here are some common use-cases for form-based approval workflows:
+Here are some common use cases for form-based approval workflows:

 • Content submissions: If you run a website or blog that accepts user-generated content, you can use form entry approval to ensure that all submitted content meets your quality standards before being published.